WOMEN OF WINCHESTER

 The story of the women of South Woburn and Winchester, albeit incomplete, is marked by variety, but one theme evident during the late 19th and 20th centuries is the continuing effort among women to better themselves and the town.
 The work of the women’s organizations was not only charitable but often innovative.
 It was women, for example, who were responsible for Winchester getting its own hospital.
 [Read more: Visiting Nurse Association] As the 20th century progressed, more women became increasingly integrated into both the town’s political and business lives.

-(Left - Wadleigh Grammar School girls in a coking class)
+(right - Wadleigh Grammar School girls in a coking class)

 Prior to the 19th century, only about 35 houses stood within Winchester’s boundaries.
 The families lived on farms, some of which also had mills or small shoe shops.
 A handful of families dominated the area, with such names as Converse, Richardson, Symmes, Gardner, and Johnson.
 A few anecdotes have been passed down about the women, primarily from the Richardson family.
 [Read more: Richardson women]